Codecademy/docs/content/c/concepts/strings/terms/strtok/strtok.md

 ---
 Title: 'strtok()'
-Description: 'Breaks a string into a series of tokens using a delimiter.'
+Description: 'Breaks a string into a series of tokens using a list of delimiters.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'